Unofficial Pluslife FAQ (EN)

 Yes, with combination tests there are fewer channels available per test, which reduces sensitivity.
 The Covid/Flu combination tests, for example, have an LOD of 1000 copies instead of 400.
 For early detection of Covid, we recommend individual tests.

-For clinical diagnosis, the difference is negligible.
+For clinical diagnosis, the difference is usually negligible.

 Should let the swab soak in the buffer tube, like with rapid tests?